Linking New Leaders

 rmhcneo.org

-Mission: To provide essential services that remove barriers, strengthen families, and promote healing when children need healthcare.
+Mission: OUR MISSION is to provide essential services that remove barriers, strengthen families, and promote healing when children need healthcare.

 Opportunities: Leadership council co-chairs serve 2-year terms across our red, gold, volunteerism, and marketing committees.